henryjosephson/henryjosephson.com/content/writing/grue.md

 - How we can get across the finish line light-touch AI governance that acknowledges our uncertainties and intelligently walks the tightrope between innovation and recklessness, and
 - what the hell "commitment" means.

-You aren't getting any of those today.
-Those notes shall, alas, remain private for the next couple weeks as I distill them.
-Instead, I offer musings on a classic problem in epistemologyp which patterns can I extend into the future?
+You aren't getting any of those today — those notes shall, alas, remain private for the next couple weeks as I distill them.
+Instead, I offer musings on a classic problem in epistemology: which patterns can I extend into the future?
 How do I differentiate them from patterns that I cannot extend into the future?
 I grapple with [grue](https://en.wikipedia.org/wiki/New_riddle_of_induction) and investigate [a solution](https://philpapers.org/rec/NETRES).
 I hope you enjoy — and if you don't, [please let me know](https://feedback.henryjosephson.com).

 ## Grue